LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 ## Automated Tests for Successful/Invalid Bookings

 Let's cover what we've coded so far, with feature tests.
-I will just actually paste the code here, pretty sure it will be clear to read, almost as in English language, so not much comments needed.
+I will just actually paste the code here, pretty sure it will be clear to read, almost as in the English language, so not many comments are needed.

 I will add the all-in-one method to the existing `BookingsTest`, also creating a helper method to create an apartment.